 First, we must find out the spacing between the body chassis and the bogie chassis.
 By successive tests, I found a value of 3.5 mm.

 I made rectangular spacers in 1 mm thick plastic card, maximum width 6.8 mm (this is the space between the two inner bogie beams), height 3.5 mm.
 The upper side is rounded to allow rolling.
 On the other hand, this provision impedes the freedom of the bogie in pitching; the most satisfactory solution would be to cut the pivot pin on the chassis side and thicken it.
 Tough job!
 In fact, not that much: see below.

 There is another disadvantage to this solution: there is no more limitation in pivoting of the bogie, because the rotation stop is not long enough.

-Here’s what it looks like in front of an LS Models post office car, which has a height exact to within 0.2 mm.
+Here’s what it looks like in front of an LS Models travelling post office, which has a height exact to within 0.2 mm.
 The bellows are practically at the same height, as well as the buffers and the coupling heads.
 For the latter, the remaining shift is due to the fact that the NEM box is tilted downwards at REE, and upwards at LSM!
 Unfortunately there remains a space of about a millimetre between bellows.

 According to the standard, the retraction of the NEM box from the bellows must be 7.5 mm.
-On the LSM car it is 7.8 mm, while it is only 7.0 mm on the REE.
+On the LSM coach it is 7.8 mm, while it is only 7.0 mm on the REE.
 I do not quite understand why REE has provided heads that are supposedly long in addition, while its short heads are not short enough, and that a tight coupling could have been done thanks to the spring buffers!

 Someone told on the Loco Revue forum that after shortening the drawbars, he had noticed a buffer mess when crossing a curve followed by a counter-curve (turnouts).
 One should try by blocking the buffers back from the plane of the bellows.